Home » Vegetables » Bacon Brussels Sprouts

 Then dump in your water, some tangy cider vinegar, Dijon mustard, salt and pepper, and stir that flavorful sauce concoction around.
 Be sure to loosen up any browned bits left on the bottom of the pan from cooking the bacon, too … YUM!

-Next, dump your shredded Brussel sprouts on top and mix them in.
+Next, dump your shredded Brussels sprouts on top and mix them in.

 Shallots, sauce, bacon and Brussel sprouts in pan before sprouts are sauteed.